karatelabs/karate/karate-robot/README.md

 * robot { window: '^Chrome', highlight: true }
 ```

-Note that you can use [`karate.exec()`](https://github.com/intuit/karate#karate-exec) to run a console command to start an application if needed, before "activating" it.
+You can use `fork` to run a console command to start an application if needed, before "activating" it.

 > If you want to do conditional logic depending on the OS, you can use [`karate.os`](https://github.com/intuit/karate#karate-os) - for e.g. `* if (karate.os.type == 'windows') karate.set('filename', 'start.bat')`